 Technology is ruining our kids… you may have read my post on this recently!
 I’ve been pretty worried about how technology is impacting our society and our homes so I’ve done a little research on good technology tips and resources for teaching our families.

 You know how when you worry about something, or you’re focused on something specific, everything around you starts to relate to what you’re concentrating on?
 Like if you’re trying to pick out a paint color it seems that suddenly every hue of every wall you see is suddenly very interesting.
 If your teenager is looking for a job it seems that you’re suddenly keenly aware of “we’re hiring” possibilities everywhere you go.
-If you’ve just read an interesting book it seems that it’s brought up all around you…on a podcast, by a friend, etc.
+Maybe you’ve just read an interesting book, all of a sudden it seems that it’s brought up all around you…on a podcast, by a friend, etc.

 Maybe that doesn’t happen to anyone else, but it sure does to me.

 These days, I think a lot about technology and what it’s doing to my kids.
 And what it’s doing to me…